horovod/horovod/docs/spark.md

 The `horovod.spark` package provides a convenient wrapper around Open MPI that makes running Horovod jobs in Spark clusters easy.

-In situations where training data originates from Spark this enables tight model design loop in which data processing, model training and model evaluation are all done in Spark.
+In situations where training data originates from Spark, this enables a tight model design loop in which data processing, model training, and model evaluation are all done in Spark.

-The toy example of running a Horovod job in Spark is provided below:
+A toy example of running a Horovod job in Spark is provided below:

 ```
 $ pyspark